patrickscottd/codeworld/web/help/GuideUnit2.md

     petal(c)  = colored(circle(2), c)
     stem      = colored(rectangle(1, 4), green)

-This process is called **plumbing** because you're making sure that everything flows together smoothly, like the plumbing in your house.
-The pipes in your house are connected in such a way that the water takes the easiest and most efficient path out of your house.
-If everything is connected together correctly, you should have a fully functioning and efficient set of pipes.

 It is the same with your program.
 The arguments must match the functions you designate for them.
 Then all you'll need to do is insert the value for